-On the 15th December 1543 the Scottish parliament broke the marriage treaty between the infant Mary Queen of Scots and Prince Edward of England and renewed the alliance with France - Henry VIII lost
+On the 15th December 1543 the Scottish parliament broke the marriage treaty between the infant Mary Queen of Scots and Prince Edward of England and renewed the alliance with France - Henry VIII lost his cool

 He declared himself 'King of Scotland' and the Scots 'rebels' and issued the following grim order to his military commander, Edward Seymour, Earl of Hertford:

 "Put all to fire and sword, burn Edinburgh town, so razed and defaced when you have sacked and gotten what ye can of it as there may remain forever a perpetual memory of the vengeance of God for their falsehood and disloyalty."